 Suppose you're building a layout where you want a Heading module to display the title of your post or page, such as this screenshot:

 To do this, in your layout's first Heading module, you'd connect the Heading field to the Post Title.

 Note: You might be wondering why there's no field connection to the header logo that's set in the Beaver Builder Theme Customizer.
-Currently there are no field connections to Customizer settings.
+Currently, there are no field connections to Customizer settings.
 This is because each theme does customizer settings differently, so the field connections would have to be set up on a per-theme basis.
-So, for example, if you want to add a logo to a header layout, use a Photo module with a link to an image in your media library.
+So, for example, if you want to add a logo to a header layout, just use a Photo module with a link to an image in your media library.